otmanoulcaid/philosopher/README.md

 ## Introduction

-Welcome to the 42 Philosopher Project!
+Welcome to Philosopher Project!
 This project aims to simulate the classic dining philosophers problem using a concurrent programming approach.
 The dining philosophers problem is an illustration of a synchronization issue in computer science, where multiple processes compete for shared resources and must avoid deadlock or starvation.

 This README provides a detailed overview of the project, including its requirements and some usage guidelines.

-The 42 Philosopher Project is implemented in the C programming language and utilizes multi-threading to simulate the dining philosophers problem.
+The Philosopher Project is implemented in the C programming language and utilizes multi-threading to simulate the dining philosophers problem.
 The goal is to model a scenario where a fixed number of philosophers sit at a round table with bowls of spaghetti and forks.
 The philosophers alternate between thinking and eating, using the forks placed on either side of their position.

 The challenge lies in preventing deadlocks, where philosophers end up waiting indefinitely for the forks they need, and in avoiding starvation, where a philosopher never gets a chance to eat.
 This project aims to tackle these issues through the implementation of a solution that employs proper synchronization techniques.

 ## Project Requirements

-To run the 42 Philosopher Project, you will need:
+To run the Philosopher Project, you will need:

 - C Compiler (e.g., gcc)
 - POSIX Threads (pthreads) library